Zyin055/Config-Presets/README.md

 ## What does this do?
 This [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension adds a configurable dropdown to allow you to change settings in the txt2img and img2img tabs of the Web UI.

+This allows you to do things like swap from low quality rendering settings to high quality.
+Or apply hires settings that uses your favorite anime upscaler.
+Or set image dimensions to make a wallpaper.
+You can even use it to set custom script fields like XYZ plot values.

 ## Screenshots
 The new dropdown in the image gallery.